 This is one of the CGT concessions available to small business.
 Generally, it provides an exemption of capital gains up to a lifetime limit of \$500,000 if you meet all the conditions.
-If you are under 55 years old when you choose the exemption, you must pay the amount into a superannuation (or similar) fund.
+If you are under 55 years old when you choose the exemption, you must pay the amount into a complying superannuation fund or a retirement savings account.